Updated March 2021

-Below we’ve also included a downloadable list of notices you can use.
+Below we’ve also included downloadable notices you can use.
 We’ll explain how to use these in the video you’ll see further down this post.

 - Late rent notice

-Your late rent notice should include all the following:
+Your late rent notice should include all of the following:

 - Rental address